11 video game marketing campaigns we love (2025 update)

 Simply put, IP and brand collaborations are an incredibly effective way to market a game, giving a great hook to capture the media’s attention and prospective players, with Newzoo reporting that such crossovers can boost game DAU by over 11%.

-Obviously, not every studio has the budget to build warehouse-sized dioramas or wash up fictional merchandise on beaches around the world, but that doesn’t mean that there aren’t aspects of these campaigns everyone can apply to their game marketing strategies.
+Obviously, not every studio has the budget to build warehouse-sized dioramas or wash up fictional merchandise on beaches around the world, but that doesn’t mean that there aren’t aspects of these video game marketing campaigns everyone can learn from:

-- Similarly, consider what’s going on in the real world when looking at ways to promote your game.
+• Similarly, consider what’s happening in the real world when considering ways to promote your game.
 Particularly for live service titles, incorporating content themed around popular events and holidays can enhance engagement.

 You’ve seen the best; now check out the rest.
 If you enjoyed this post, check out our blog post on some of the biggest video game PR failures for tips on what to avoid when promoting your upcoming game.